 After 1852 Hemingfield, like all of Earl Fitzwilliam’s pits, enjoyed a relatively good record of operations – though mining was by no means a safe profession as the yearly record of accidents due to roof falls testifies.

 1850s-1920 – regular working and gradual exhaustion

 Superintendence of the mines passed from Benjamin Biram to John Hartop (1815-1902) following Biram’s death in 1857.
 Railway contracts through the Great Northern and South Yorkshire Railway companies brought prosperity to the collieries, together with new customers in London and the south.
 Equally the growth of local ironworks at Elsecar and Milton under the Dawes brothers from 1849 guaranteed a steady demand for Elsecar coal.
 By 1869 Hemingfield was raising 500 of coal tons per day.
 Ten years later it was still the busiest of the three Elsecar pits then at work (the other two being High Elsecar and Simon Wood).

 On 23rd July 1883 the old wooden pit headgear at Hemingfield was taken down.
 A new set was up by the 4th August, and coal winding recommenced on the 6th.
 John Hartop retired as General Manager in June 1886, being replaced by Thomas Newbould (1845-1933) on 1st July that year.
 Newbould had worked for Earl Fitzwilliam since the 1860s, becoming manager of the Low Stubbin pit in 1870 following the death of his uncle Thomas Cooper.
 He occupied a number of roles prior to his retirement as Agent and General Manager in 1920.

-Hemingfield Colliery ceased drawing coal for Earl Fitzwilliam on May 15th 1920 at which time the South Yorkshire Pumping Association took over the pumping at this pit, as well as further pumping stations at Elsecar and Westfield.
+Hemingfield Colliery ceased drawing coal for Earl Fitzwilliam on May 15th 1920 after which time the South Yorkshire Pumping Association took over the pumping at this pit, as well as further pumping stations at Elsecar and Westfield.
 The Association had been established by 15 local collieries who became alarmed at the flooding of old abandoned mine workings in the Barnsley seam – the Association was formed to tackle and prevent the impact of rising water on active and future working elsewhere in the district.

 The initial group of 15 companies in the Association consisted of:

 - Brodsworth Main Colliery Company Ltd (reg.1905)